-Due to this announcement, we decided to pull the inventory sync feature from Rewind Copy, and instead focus on improving existing features and adding newly requested features.
+Due to this announcement, we decided to pull the inventory sync feature from Rewind Staging, and instead focus on improving existing features and adding newly requested features.

 The first rule of web development is to always have a backup.
 The second rule of web development is: ALWAYS HAVE A BACKUP.

 How much money could you lose if your store goes down?